 I also love the RODE NT-USB mini.
 I think the sound is beautiful.
 I didn’t need to install any drivers.
 It was literally plug and play.
 I did have to change the cable though, RODE because this was a little bit small and size matters, size matters when it comes to cables.

 It’s a little bit of an awkward size and it’s a little bit bigger, whereas I’m looking at the RODE NT-USB mini and I’m like, wow, this is really compact.
 And I think the quality of sound is really impressive.
-So I really love this microphone.
+I really love this microphone.

 I definitely think that for the price point, I believe it’s 99 US dollars or 149 Australian dollars.
 That’s a pretty impressive price point and I think you get a lot of leverage out of it and I think it produces really quality sound.

-So that’s my review of the RODE NT-USB mini.
+That’s my review of the RODE NT-USB mini.
 I hope that you found it useful and if you, if you are a small business owner and you’re looking to grow your business using video, I’m going to put a link in the description to my Facebook Live Cheat Sheets.

-So I step you through all of the things that you need to do to get up and running on Facebook live.
+I step you through all of the things that you need to do to get up and running on Facebook live.
 Even if you’ve never hit record before, I’ll walk you through all the equipment that you need, the microphone, the lights, the, all of the equipment and everything that you need to do and say to get up and running on Facebook live so that you can start leveraging it to make more sales with, to make more sales with ease.

-So if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel.
+If you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel.
 I hope you enjoyed this review.
 Definitely enjoyed being here with you.
 I hope you enjoy the sound of the microphone.

 I’m going to do a comparison with the RODE NT-USB mini and the RODE NT-USB.
 I know you’ve got to hear both for them in this video, but I think I’m going to do a video later, which compares, compares the pair.

-So watch out for that video and I’ll see you on the next live stream.
+Watch out for that video and I’ll see you on the next live stream.
 Bye for now.